 Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

-Perhaps for many the crucifixion and resurrection of Jesus has no meaning or purpose; nevertheless, it is my belief that when it is fully understood its meaning and purpose will make complete sense.
-It is my purpose in this article to explain it in relative terms that can open up an entire new meaning in your life if you will allow it to do so.
+For many, the crucifixion and resurrection of Jesus has no meaning or purpose.
+However, when it is fully understood its meaning and purpose will make perfect sense.
+It is the purpose of this article to explain it in relative terms that can open up an whole new meaning in your life if you will allow it to do so.
 There is no greater event in all of history and none that carries the weight and significance as does the purpose of the crucifixion and resurrection of Jesus.

 The meaning and purpose of the crucifixion

 Concisely, the crucifixion paid the penalty for the sins of mankind.
-That may beg the question, but why?
-God is perfect in every sense otherwise he would not be God.
+But the question is why.
+God is perfect in every point otherwise he would not be God.
 That means that he is perfectly just.
-Every sin requires a just penalty.
+Sin requires a penalty.
 That isn’t hard to understand since our laws are also so designed.
 For instance, speeding laws carry a penalty determined by the extent of the offence.
-Driving 35 in a 30 mile zone has a lower penalty than driving 100 miles per hour in a 30 mile zone, but both offences carries a penalty that must be paid.
-Some offences carry the death penalty, at least in some states, such as first degree murder.
+Driving 35 in a 30 mile zone has a lower penalty than driving 100 miles per hour in a 30 mile zone, but both offences carry a penalty that must be paid.
+Some offences carry the death penalty, such as first degree murder, at least in some states,.
 Innately we desire justice over injustice because we are made in the likeness of God.
 That is why the American government spent millions of dollars, and took nearly ten years to track down Osama Ben Laden.

-If someone breaks the law of the land, they are required to pay the penalty which may be a fine, serving time in jail, or even to the extreme of forfeiting their life.
-God’s overall penalty for sin is eternal death.
+If someone breaks the law of the land, they are required to pay the penalty which may be a fine, serving time in jail, or even to the extreme, forfeiting their life.
+God’s final penalty for sin is eternal death.
 Death means separation.
 When the body dies, the eternal spirit separates from it.
 Eternal death means a separation from the love of God, his presence, and from the presence of everything and everyone we knew in life for all eternity.
-That may seem to be a harsh penalty, but it is a penalty determined by a merciful and just God.
+That may seem to be a harsh penalty, but it is a penalty determined by a compassionate and just God.

 The good news is that God offers a pardon to anyone who will receive it for their sins.
 He also reserves a place in His eternal heaven for those pardoned.
 However, God does not force anything upon us.
 He leaves the decision up to each one.
 It is entirely up to you where you decide to spend eternity, whether it is overtly or decision by indecision.
-According to the Bible eternity can be either heaven or hell.
+According to the Bible, eternity can be either heaven or hell.
 It is impossible for me to understand why anyone wouldn’t choose heaven.
-It could be that a person believes that they will eventually get right with God before they die, or they don’t understand God’s requirements and believe that they are alright without doing anything more.
-The truth is that deaths comes suddenly and often times without warning or time to make any decision.
+It could be that a person believes that they will eventually get right with God before they die, or they don’t understand God’s requirements and think that they are alright without doing anything more.
+The truth is that death often comes suddenly and without warning and without any given time to make a decision.
 And there is a specific way which God requires for a person to be forgiven.

-Whether you receive God’s pardon is for you to decide.
+Whether you receive God’s pardon, is for you to choose.
 There is a case in point where President Woodrow Wilson pardoned a man from death row.
 The man was notified but refused the pardon.
-The Supreme Court ruled that no one could be forced to receive a pardon against their will, so the man went on to be executed for his crime.
-God stands ready to pardon anyone but they must be willing to accept His parson.
+Consequently, the Supreme Court ruled that no one could be forced to receive a pardon against their will, so the man went on to be executed for his crime.
+God stands ready to pardon anyone, but they must be willing to accept His pardon.

-If you would like to receive Jesus today as your Lord and savior, just follow these four simple steps:
+If you accept the crucifixion and resurrection of the Lord Jesus and you would like to receive Jesus today as your Lord and savior, just follow these four simple steps:

-- Confirm your belief through prayer and invite Jesus into your heart as Lord and savior.
+4. Confirm your faith through prayer and invite Jesus into your heart as Lord and savior.
 We are forgiven and saved from our sins when we confess with our mouth the Lord Jesus, and believe in our heart that God raised him from the dead.

 Pray like this: